 Also of interest is that Young Harris has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Young Harris does not have a public transit system used by locals to get to and from work.
+Young Harris is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Young Harris is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the city have at least a bachelor's degree.